 Timetable for implementing management and provisions for security and protection of infrastructure The landowner will provide security and infrastructure protection.

-Revenue-generating potential There is no revenue-generating potential for this project.
+Revenue-generating potential There is no revenue-generating potential for the Pine Island Recharge area.
 Management costs and sources of revenue The OES is responsible for periodic monitoring of land use agreements and conservation easements.